brandonmalexander/btc_prediction/README.md

 ## todos
 1. create objective function
   * implement sentiment term into GBM calculation
-2. figure out how to train
+2. train
-  * i.e., learn weights for sentiment
+  * learn correct weights by minimizing error on K-folds of true Price data
+  * where to calculate drift & diffusion?
 3. plan how to test
   * need a scorer
 4. once model is built (steps 1-3 above):